CONFERENCE TRACKS NBM2025

 More details on this track

-Business models for sustainability aim at contributions to sustainable development and are therefore based on the principles of triple-bottom-line and stakeholder-centric value creation.
-They aim not just to improve the performance of organizations but also to have net positive ecological and social impacts beyond organizational boundaries.
-The aim of this track is to better understand whether and how business models can have such effects and how these effects – including outputs, outcomes, impacts, and value – can be managed and measured.
-Assessing and managing the sustainability effects of business models requires exploring and integrating various topics and concepts (e.g. business model, whole systems) as well as tools and metrics (e.g. from sustainability reporting and accounting, life cycle assessment).
-Digitalisation might and regulatory frameworks such as CSRD/ESRS, EU taxonomy, CSDDD etc. play an increasingly important role, too.
-This track is open to conceptual and empirical papers that integrate the notions of business models and measuring and managing the sustainability effects of organizations in new and convincing ways.
+Business models for sustainability (BMfS) aim at contributions to sustainable development and are therefore based on the principles of triple-bottom-line and stakeholder-centric value creation.
+They aim not just to improve the performance of organizations but also to have net positive ecological and social impacts beyond organizational boundaries (Freudenreich et al., 2020; Lüdeke-Freund et al., 2020).
+The aim of this track is to better understand whether and how business models can have such effects and how these effects – including outputs, outcomes, impacts, and value – can be managed and measured (Rauter et al., 2019).
+Assessing and managing the sustainability effects of business models requires exploring and integrating various topics and concepts (e.g., business model, system-level perspectives, types of effect) as well as tools and metrics (e.g., from sustainability reporting and accounting, life cycle assessment).
+Digitalisation and artificial intelligence as well as regulatory frameworks such as CSRD/ESRS, EU taxonomy, CSDDD etc. play an increasingly important role, too.
+This track is open to conceptual and empirical papers that integrate the notions of business models and measuring and managing the sustainability effects of organizations in novel and robust ways.
+Approaches based on life cycle assessment frameworks and methods are particularly welcome as these have proven to be promising and thought-provoking in past editions of this track (e.g., Böckin et al., 2022; Goffeti et al., 2022).

 More details on this track